 Wilderland Film Festival shares important, breathtaking stories from the natural world in theatres around Britain and Ireland.
 The UK’s first-ever touring wildlife film festival, the Wilderland national tour shines a light on some astonishing, thought-provoking stories - filmed by a host of independent international filmmakers.

-Wilderland Film Festival is the brainchild of zoologist filmmakers Dan O’Neill and Isaac Rice, who have recruited some of the most acclaimed names in natural history programming as judges including award-winning cameraman Doug Allan (The Blue Planet, Planet Earth, Frozen Planet), naturalist and author Stephen Moss (Britain’s Big Wildlife Revival, Springwatch), and producer/director Louise Heren (Big Cat Diaries).
+Wilderland Film Festival is the brainchild of zoologist filmmaker Dan O’Neill, who has recruited some of the most acclaimed names in natural history programming as judges including award-winning cameraman Doug Allan (The Blue Planet, Planet Earth, Frozen Planet), naturalist and author Stephen Moss (Britain’s Big Wildlife Revival, Springwatch), and producer/director Louise Heren (Big Cat Diaries).

 "Wilderland is a platform for the new era of independent wildlife filmmakers.
 It will inspire everyone to think more about the natural world in our daily lives.
 Wilderland's